microsoft/IoT-For-Beginners/4-manufacturing/lessons/1-train-fruit-detector/README.md

 There are a wide range of tools that can help you do this, including cloud-based services that can help you train your model, then use it via web APIs.

 > 💁 Training these models takes a lot of computer power, usually via Graphics Processing Units, or GPUs.
-The same specialized hardware that makes graphics on your Xbox look amazing can also be used to train machine learning models.
-By using the cloud you can rent time on powerful computers with GPUSs to train these models, getting access to the computing power you need, just for the time you need it.
+The same specialized hardware that makes games on your Xbox look amazing can also be used to train machine learning models.
+By using the cloud you can rent time on powerful computers with GPUs to train these models, getting access to the computing power you need, just for the time you need it.

 ## Custom Vision